tehwalris/forest/doc/codemod-purposes.md

     - replaces a function call by a function expression from one of the arguments
     - only when the argument is an object with certain properties
   - `component-class`
-    - replaces an function call with an object literal with functions by a class with methods
+    - replaces a function call with an object literal with functions by a class with methods
   - `props`
     - replaces property access by variable reference
     - adds an argument to the containing function